Last Updated on March 24, 2021 by Shaun Snapp

 Therefore why can’t it beat a call center that does not have these advantages and is calling from purchased lists?

 Both Google and Facebook are engaging in extreme forms of surveillance.
 They are perpetually caught lying about what they are doing with user data and how many other sources they accumulate.
 Both Google and Facebook have created enormous revenue streams from advertising.
 However, what is not clear is that any great intelligence is being used to leverage this massive quantity of data or that their advertisements are anywhere near as effective as they claim.
 For the longest time I have been told that many other firms are lying about their AI capabilities, but with Google and Facebook..

 ..and that only companies with such enormous quantities of data and financial resources can..

 “Really do AI right.”

 Do the examples I have shown in this article look like AI done right?

 Billions from Glorified Bus Advertisements

-What is also somewhat amusing is that with all the hubbub about the great companies of Google and Facebook, they make their money almost entirely by doing the same thing that billboard companies do or ads on busses do.
+What is also somewhat amusing is that with all the hubbub about Google and Facebook’s great companies, they make their money almost entirely by doing the same thing that billboard companies do, or ads on busses do.

 Actually, it’s worse, as no ad on a bus has ever degraded my experience riding a bus.
 No ad on a bus stop bench ever violated my privacy or surveilled me or got in the way of me sitting on the bench.
 Yet Facebook claims its entire objective is to “Make the World More Connected.”